dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 For this tutorial we will leverage postman to make our API calls.
 If you would like to take these concepts and incorporate them into your dynatrace provisioning process you can choose any tool you like providing it can make API calls.

 Once you have installed Postman we need a couple of things
-1. Upload the [postman environment](./postman/TechLab-Managed-Cluster-Automation.postman_environment.json) we have provided.
+1. Upload the <a id="raw-url" href="https://raw.githubusercontent.com/dynatrace-partners/TechLab-Managed-Cluster-Automation/master/postman/TechLab-Managed-Cluster-Automation.postman_environment.json">postman environment</a> we have provided.

     Inside Postman click on import, select file and upload TechLab-Managed-Cluster-Automation.postman_environment.json